alazizi786b/DCP-API/README.md

 `mv .env.example .env`
 - Configure DB settings in your `.env` file
 - Run `php artisan key:generate` to generate application key.
-- Run `php artisan jwt:secret` to generate JWT secret key.
+- Run `php artisan passport:install` to generate Passport ClientID and Client Secrets.
 - Define `APP_URL` in `config/app.php` to your frontend application URL.
-- Run DB migrations by `php artisan migrate`
+- Run DB migrations with sample seeders `php artisan migrate --seed` or `php artisan migrate:refresh --seed`
 - Congrats, you're all set up & ready to go.

-### Optional Steps
-- Run DB migrations with sample seeders `php artisan migrate --seed` or `php artisan migrate:refresh --seed`
-- Run `php artisan setup:api {--wco}`

 ### WCO GSMA Configurations
 In order to configure WCO GSMA Database with your instance, you need to have the following set of variables.